OkeWoke/ChatClient/README.md

 - Clickable Hyperlinks that launch webbrowser
 - Dedicated server software, located @ OkeWoke/ChatServer
 - Custom Alias Entry
-- 24hr Time Stamp
+- Options Menu -change 24 hr/12 hr or no time stamp, more options to come!
 - Colours!!!

 ## Features to come
 - Notifications when window not in focus
 - User Bar
-- Options Menu -change 24 hr/12 hr or no time stamp
 - okewoke is typing a message...
 - Drag n drop images?
 - Voice Chat